hkust-nlp/B-STaR/README.md

 ## Citation

-If you use B-STAR in your research, please cite our paper:
+If you find B-STaR useful, please cite our paper:

 ```
 @article{zeng2024bstar,